Ban Non Wat: Iron Age

+Charles Higham, reporting 75 radiocarbon determinations, places the merging of the final Bronze Age phase into the early Iron Age in the 5th century BC.
+He reads the four Iron Age phases of Ban Non Wat and of Noen U-Loke, two kilometres away, as a single sequence of about eight centuries, running from the end of the Bronze Age to the formation of local states in the Mun valley.
 With the Iron Age, a new range of exotic ornaments accompanied the dead, including carnelian, agate, and glass.
 Later in the Iron Age, the site was surrounded by banks and two moats, which involved the reticulation of water from the adjacent river round the site.
 The rice fields surrounding the village, although yet to be exhaustively studied, are thought to have been irrigated thousands of years ago, and preliminary dating has supported this theory.
 In contrast with the Bronze Age, the Iron Age provided significantly fewer burial goods.
+Higham describes the earliest Iron Age graves as carrying kits of small iron knives, chisels and awls held in cloth bags, heavy socketed hoes and iron bangles, with iron spearheads welded onto a socketed bronze haft in three cases.
+Bronze castings in the same phase include hollow anklets filled with bronze balls worn by a child and lost-wax armbands worn by an infant.
+In the last Iron Age phase infants were interred in lidded vessels of distinctive form with glass beads and agate ornaments, and cast bronze finger and toe rings were abundant.

 Burials during the Iron Age at Ban Non Wat are divided into two phases.
 Phase 1 Iron Age burials contents are very similar to Phase 5 Bronze Age burials grave goods, with the presence of Iron goods often being the only distinguishing factor between the two.
 Phase 2 Iron Age burials are often noted by the presence of Phimai Black pottery in addition to iron works and exotic goods.
 However the amount of grave goods is still dramatically reduced compared to some Bronze Age burials.

 Many of the artifacts recovered have suggested an ongoing link with the Khmer culture, unsurprising given the site's proximity to one end of the Ancient Khmer Highway, at the Phimai Historical Park.